Updated for 2018

 400 East MLK Jr. Boulevard

 You might be tempted to skip the NASCAR Hall of Fame Plaza, because it’s a couple blocks away, but don’t.
-The tree here is actually the most colorfully decorated of the three outdoor trees, and, even if you aren’t skating, Holiday on Ice sets a festive scene.
-There’s more going on too, including live music every Friday night.
+The tree here is actually one of the most colorfully decorated in Uptown Charlotte, and, even if you aren’t skating, Holiday on Ice sets a festive scene.
+There’s more going on too, including live music, Santa and special events.